ajvillegas/image-gallery-metabox/README.md

 By default, the plugin adds the image gallery meta box to pages only, but can be displayed on other post types, specific posts or pages, and page templates using the `igmb_display_meta_box` filter.

-The example below demonstrate how you can implement this filter on your theme (the values shown below are the filter's default values):
+The example below demonstrates how you can implement this filter on your theme (the values shown below are the filter's default values):

 ```php
 add_filter( 'igmb_display_meta_box', 'myprefix_display_gallery_meta_box' );